Foreclosure Law in Nevada

 Bear in mind that banks aren't in the business of real estate speculation - they're in the business of lending money, and making profits through interest on their loans.
 In short, the bank doesn't really want your house - they'd much rather have you continue making your mortgage payments.
 For banks, foreclosing on a home is a last resort.
 Essentially, nobody likes foreclosures, and everyone wants to prevent them.

 If your financial situation suddenly changes, your lender may be willing to change the terms of your loan, at least temporarily, permitting for lower monthly payments.
 If this means that they will be able to get some money from you, with default as the alternative, it can become an attractive option for everyone involved.

 As a last resort, some borrowers consider a "short sale."
 In a short sale, the homeowner sells the house to the highest bidder, and uses the funds to pay off the remaining debt.
 If there is any extra from the sale, it goes to the borrower.
-If the sale price is worth less than what's left of the mortgage in Nevada, the remaining debt is discharged.
+If the sale price is worth less than what's left of the mortgage in Nevada, the remaining debt is absolved.